ECTS

 Syllabus

-• Microscopy: microscope anatomy, conventional, confocal and TIRF microscopy, super-resolution, atomic force microscopy, handling with optical tweezers.
+- Microscopy: microscope anatomy, conventional, confocal, and TIRF microscopy, super-resolution, atomic force microscopy, optical tweezers manipulation.

-• Microscope construction: design + implementation of a simple imaging instrument (TIRF, confocal, AFM microscope).
+- Construction of a microscope: design and implementation of a simple imaging instrument (TIRF microscope, confocal microscope, AFM).
 Students will work in small groups (2-3) to design and assemble an optical setup.
-Each group will present its work in an oral presentation to the other groups + written report.
+Each group will present their work in an oral presentation to the other groups and in a written report.

-• Study biological processes using advanced microscopy techniques.
-Sample preparation, data acquisition, analysis, interpretation and critical discussion of the results obtained.
-Proposed projects will cover the following topics:
+- Study of biological processes using advanced microscopy techniques.
+Sample preparation, data acquisition, analysis, interpretation, and critical discussion of the results obtained.
+The proposed projects will cover the following topics:

-• Dynamics of bacterial transcription using fluorescence spectroscopy (FCS, RICS, B&W)
+- Dynamics of bacterial transcription using fluorescence spectroscopy (FCS, RICS, N&B)

-• Organization of the nucleus in human cells by super-resolution microscopy (STORM).
+- Organization of the nucleus in human cells using super-resolution microscopy (STORM).